pivotal/docs-tap/bitnami-services/how-to-guides/configure-private-reg-integration.hbs.md

             tanzu package installed update tap -p tap.tanzu.vmware.com --values-file tap-values.yaml -n tap-install
             ```

-1. If your VAC instance does not have the default version of a given chart or you want to use a
+1. If your VMware Tanzu Application Catalog instance does not have the default
+   version of a given chart or you want to use a different version, configure the
-   different version, configure the version for the chart by updating the `helm_chart.version` value
-   for the service.
+   version for the chart by updating the `helm_chart.version` value for the service.
    For example:

     ```yaml
     bitnami_services: